elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/stpa/purpose.md

   of mission, loss of reputation, loss or leak of sensitive information, or any other loss that is unacceptable to the stakeholders.

-* L-1: Loss of life or injury to people
+* L-1: Loss of life or injury to people (not limited to vehicle occupants)
 * L-2: Loss of or damage to vehicle
 * L-3: Loss of or damage to objects outside the vehicle